The Complete Guide to PMP® ITTO (Inputs, Tools, Techniques and Outputs)

 What does ITTO stand for?

 Let's start with the basics and then work through the "why's" and "how's."
 I've already stated in this Guide that ITTO stands for Inputs, Tools, Techniques, and Outputs.
 But, how are these terms defined?
-The following definitions and examples are taken directly from the Glossary and/or text, respectively, of the PMBOK® Guide – Fifth Edition:
+The following definitions and examples are taken directly from the Glossary and/or text, respectively, of the PMBOK® Guide – Sixth Edition:

 A product, result, or service generated by a process.
 May be an input to a successor process .
 Examples include: